scottishgovernment/resources.mygov.scot/_standard/information-rights.markdown

 ##Statement

-Evaluate the privacy risks to make sure that personal data collection requirements are appropriate
+Evaluate the privacy risks to make sure that personal data collection requirements are appropriate.

 ##Rationale